rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 1. The "current" directory, as specified by the `CD` command (if used)
 2. The `%TEMP%` directory (on Windows) which acts as the _default_ directory
 3. Directories specified in Preferences
-4. Directories from `%SQLPATH%`, if that environment variable was set.
+4. Directories from `%SQLPATH%`, if that environment variable is set.

-SQLcl behaves similarly; both also mysteriously add a `.` entry to the path, though not at the same position, and it doesn't seem to matter in searches.
+SQLcl behaves similarly; both also mysteriously add a `.` entry to the search path, though not at the exact same position, and it doesn't seem to matter in searches.

 Use `show sqlpath` to display the current search path.